 Intended Audience

 This manual assumes that the reader has prior programming experience and a familiarity with Python.
 Having said this, there are some topics that should be summarized before beginning with the procedure.
 To reiterate, parallel computing is a type of programming that utilizes multiple sequences of code execution simultaneously to perform more machine instructions.
 In regards to this text, a thread is a single sequence of instructions that can be managed independently.
 The majority of projects that a beginning programmer studies are done with a single thread and can be considered serial programs.
 In addition to this, a process is an instance that is being executed by one or more threads.
-Multi-processing is as its name implies, the ability to access multiple processes each with their own supply of threads to execute instructions within an application.
+Multi-processing is, as its name implies, the ability to access multiple processes each with their own supply of threads to execute instructions within an application.
 With this knowledge, the progression from lowest complexity to highest for parallel programming is: serial process, multi-threaded process, multi-process application.

 NOTE: (Add section about GIL here?)